ideaspaper/mya-discord-webhook/README.md

 - `webhookID`: get it from Discord server.
 - `webhookToken`: get it from Discord server.
 - `webhookName`: name of the bot.
 - `dbName`: sqlite database for messages.
+The database should be placed inside `dist` directory.

 After making the `config.json` file, execute `npm run start` to run the bot.